 4. Grab Your Mats

-If you’re caught off guard by a sudden hailstorm, you can just grab your floor mats and place it on your car’s hood and roof.
-This might not be a 100% protection, but it’s a better way on how to protect your car from the hail than leaving it in the open.
+If a sudden hailstorm catches you off guard, you can grab your floor mats and place it on your car’s hood and roof.
+This might not be 100% protection, but it’s a better way to protect your car from the hail than leave it in the open.
 Like your old blankets, doormats can cushion the blow of the hail that will hit your car directly.